Garrett Mitchell Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Padres pitching staff ranks 20th in MLB.

-- The Padres' 4.13 team ERA ranks 11th across all league pitching staffs.
+- The Padres have the 17th-ranked team ERA across all league pitching staffs (4.59).

-- Padres pitchers combine to rank 13th in baseball in home runs given up (14 total, one per game).
+- Padres pitchers combine to rank 17th in baseball in home runs surrendered (17 total, 1.1 per game).

-- The Padres will send Wacha (2-0) out to make his third start of the season.
+- The Padres will look to Lugo (2-0) in his third start of the season.

-- In his last time out on Saturday, the right-hander tossed six scoreless innings against the Atlanta Braves while surrendering two hits.
+- The right-hander last appeared on Sunday against the Atlanta Braves, when he tossed six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.